hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 -- Linear Regression

+* A Summarization Artile (a very good one!): https://www.analyticsvidhya.com/blog/2017/06/a-comprehensive-guide-for-linear-ridge-and-lasso-regression/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
+  * Linear Regression
+  * The line of best fit
+    * <b>Sum of square of residuals</b>
+    * <b>Sum of the absolute value of residuals</b>
+    * <b>Cost Function</b> = Sum of square of residuals/2m  (m is the number of features in this calculation)
+  * To minimize Cost, here comes <b>Gradient Descent</b>
+  * Model Evaluation
+    * Use Mean Squared Error (MSE) to evaluation cross validation
+    * <b>R-Square</b>: always between 0 and 1, where 0 means that the model does not explain any variability in the target variable (Y) and 1 meaning it explains full variability in the target variable.
+    * <b>Adjusted R-Square</b>: The Adjusted R-Square is the modified form of R-Square that has been adjusted for the number of predictors in the model.
+It incorporates model’s degree of freedom.
+The adjusted R-Square only increases if the new term improves the model accuracy.
+  * Feature Selection
+    * Instead of manually selecting the variables, we can automate this process by using forward or backward selection. <b>Forward selection</b> starts with most significant predictor in the model and adds variable for each step. <b>Backward elimination</b> starts with all predictors in the model and removes the least significant variable for each step. <b>Selecting criteria can be set to any statistical measure like R-square, t-stat etc.</b>
+  * Residual Plot
+    * Heteroskedasticity: funnel like plot, the variance of error terms(residuals) is not constant.
+Generally, non-constant variance arises in presence of outliers or extreme leverage values.
+It can also indicates signs of non linearity in the data which has not been captured by the model.
+  * Polynomial Regression - to deal with non-linear data
+  * To overcome overfitting, regularization
+    * Ridge Regression
+      * Higher the values of alpha, bigger is the penalty and therefore the magnitude of coefficients are reduced.
+      * It shrinks the parameters, therefore it is mostly used to prevent multicollinearity.
+      * It reduces the model complexity by coefficient shrinkage.
+      * It uses L2 regularization technique.
+    * LASSO (Least Absolute Shrinkage Selector Operator)
+      * Lasso selects the only some feature while reduces the coefficients of others to zero.
+This property is known as feature selection and which is absent in case of ridge.
+But may lose information
+      * It uses L1 regularization technique
+      * It is generally used when we have more number of features, because <b>it automatically does feature selection</b>.
+    * Elastic Net Regression - a hybrid of ridge and lasso regression
+      * Elastic regression generally works well when we have a big dataset.
+      * A combination of both L1 and L2 regularization
+      * l1_ratio =1, lasso; l1_ratio =0, ridge; between 0, 1, a combination of lasso and ridge
+  * L1, L2 explaination

 1. Linear Regression takes following assumptions:
  * There exists a linear relationship between response (dependent) and predictor (independent) variables
  * The predictor (independent) variables are not correlated with each other.
 Presence of collinearity leads to a phenomenon known as multicollinearity.